krestfield/docs/certdog/migrate_adcs_to_certdog.md

 * You wish to decommission an existing Microsoft CA but want to maintain a fall back as well as the ability to keep producing CRLs

-* As a backup use for an existing Microsoft CA
+* As a backup for an existing Microsoft CA

 <br>